What is student loan refinancing?

 How does student loan refinancing work?

-If you decide to refinance your student loans, you’ll need to choose which of your individual student loans you want to refinance.
+If you decide to refinance your student loans, you’ll need to choose which student loans you want to refinance.
 After that, it’s time to browse lender websites to see what rates and terms are being offered.
-Refinancing is only available through private lenders, which is an important consideration if you have federal student loans; by refinancing, you’ll lose federal protections like specialized repayment plans and potential loan forgiveness.
+Refinancing is available only through private lenders, which is an important consideration if you have federal student loans.
+By refinancing, you’ll lose federal protections like specialized repayment plans and potential loan forgiveness.

 Many lenders offer prequalification — where you enter basic information about yourself and your existing loans in exchange for a rate quote.
 Prequalification, unlike a formal application, does not hurt your credit score, so it’s the best way to compare the rates available to you among lenders.